myval2012/vpTelosysPlugin/doc/annotations.md

  <li>cascade - Reference to a support inner class. </li>
 </ul>

-Uses inner support class that contains only attributes of type `Telosys DSL defs.Cascade Options`.
+Uses inner meta class that contains only attributes of type `"Telosys DSL defs"/"Cascade Options"`.
 The initial value property of these attributes is set to the desired option.
 Name of the attributes and class does not matter.

 ![Cascade support class](imgs/cascadeSupp.png)

-*Support class*
+*meta class*

 ![Tagged value](imgs/cascadeTaggedValue.png)